 The algebraic view of the functional model integrates data model and schema description in a uniform framework.
 Extending a schema by a new function amounts to simply adding an entry to the signature (and giving a defining expression in case of derived functions).
 By using the algebraic methodology on a second level the same applies to extensions of the data model (or type system).
-In GENESIS, structured types are mapped to a collection of streams related by functions (viewed as stream generators), which, as the authors admit, is in some cases not very fortunate.
+In GEN-ESIS, structured types are mapped to a collection of streams related by functions (viewed as stream generators), which, as the authors admit, is in some cases not very fortunate.
 In particular, this applies to the extension by graph structures, where it is suggested to load a graph entirely into main memory before executing queries.
-Instead, we propose to provide special storage structures for newly added types, such as graphs [33].
+Instead, we propose to provide special storage structures for newly added types, such as graphs [25].
 Certainly, this approach requires more implementation efforts but results in higher performance.

 From the semantic data modeling point of view, the functional data model provides objects, attributes, type hierarchies and derived data.
 Aggregation is possible by associating to an entity each item to be aggregated by a function (or by the explicit use of type constructors as in FDL).
 Association is realized in DAPLEX by multi-valued functions; we use the seq constructor, which must not be nested as is possible in FDL or GENESIS.
 In particular, some of the essential features of object-oriented languages, such as object identity, subtyping, and inheritance are covered by the functional data model.
-Beeri [8] describes in detail how object-oriented features are captured by the algebraic view of databases, and he stresses the strong relationship to functional data models.
-Comparing the functional model to other semantic data models was done elsewhere [38].